stridecolossus/JOVE/doc/blog/part 3 - cube demo/textures.md

 }
 ```

-A layout is comprised of a number of bindings defined as follows:
+A layout is comprised of a number of resource bindings defined as follows:

 ```java
 public static record Binding(int binding, VkDescriptorType type, int count, Set<VkShaderStageFlag> stages) {